-We plan to use our marketing and sales capabilities to continue to pursue product developers within companies who have not yet used our services.
+We also plan to use our marketing and sales capabilities to continue to pursue product developers and engineers within companies who have not yet used our products.
 Our presence in geographic regions that have high populations of 3D CAD users provides us with a broad universe of potential new customer companies on which to focus our marketing and sales efforts.